 Different dental restorations have different costs.
 They also require different numbers of implant posts to support them, which can further affect the price.
-The major types of implant-retained restorations that you might get include:
+The major types of implant-supported restorations that you might get include:

 - A single crown on top of one dental implant post.

 - A dental bridge attached to a pair of implants.